Community & Cultural mapping

 The “Researcher-in-Residence Initiative in Cultural Mapping, Economic Development, Social Inclusion, and Urban Planning” works toward the integration of community-engaged research practices over a significant period of time and in a manner meaningful to the City’s cultural, economic development, and community planning and policy processes.

 The Researcher-in-Residence (RiR) Initiative is built upon working partnerships previously established through two nationally-funded Community-University Research Alliance (CURA) grants, both focusing on mapping the culture of small cities.
 Two research MOUs, one with the United Way and one with the City of Kamloops, have extended these partnerships, with the University taking a lead role in highlighting social innovation and community-engaged research as priority areas.
-Working together with these partners, and as a result of our recent scholarship, we were invited by the City of Kamloops (British Columbia, Canada) to further animate community-engaged research and cultural mapping methodologies as strategies for addressing social and cultural problems.

 The You are Here Project, featured here, employs cultural mapping, gathering data for the Kamloops Cultural Strategic Plan.